aemcdonald/ideabox-boilerplate/README.md

 ## Screenshots

 We were provided with a comp to mimic, as well as specific colors and some code to get us started.
-(insert desktop and mobile view image.
-I have no idea if the images below will work so let's all find out together i guess)
 ![Mobile Layout](https://frontend.turing.io/projects/module-1/assets/ideabox-group/mobile.jpg)
 ![Mobile Layout with Dropdown](https://frontend.turing.io/projects/module-1/assets/ideabox-group/mobile-dropdown.jpg)
 ![Desktop Layout](https://frontend.turing.io/projects/module-1/assets/ideabox-group/desktop.jpg)